- About us

 Cornwall Fire and Rescue Service operates 31 stations.
 It employs over 700 people, including operational staff and a range of support staff such as business support, health and safety, equality and diversity, training and development, engineering and workshops, procurement, critical control, performance and support for staff.

 The work the service does is varied and includes fighting fires, rescuing people, attending road traffic collisions and promoting community safety within local schools and to the wider communities within Cornwall.

-For over 160 years, Her Majesty’s Inspectorate of Constabulary has independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.
+For over 160 years, His Majesty’s Inspectorate of Constabulary independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.